Perfect Pairings & Recipes for

 The recipe below provides inspiration for pairing maitake mushroom with rice flour.

-Just as our statistical analysis showed that porcini and rice-like notes combine harmoniously, we can identify the full profile of flavours that harmonise with each of the flavour accents present in maitake mushroom.
-For instance, the chanterelle notes of maitake mushroom are strongly associated with chickeny and cinchona notes.
+Just as our analysis found that porcini and rice-like notes are commonly paired, we can identify the full profile of flavours that harmonise with each of the flavour notes present in maitake mushroom.
+Similarly, the chanterelle flavours of maitake mushroom frequently pair with chickeny and cinchona flavours.

-The notes complementary to the various aroma accents of maitake mushroom can be seen highlighted in the pink bars below.
+The aroma notes associated with the various aroma notes of maitake mushroom can be seen highlighted in the pink bars below.

 Flavour Profile Of Maitake Mushroom And Its Complementary Flavour Notes